The European Agenda for Adult Learning

 A key concern is to increase participation in adult education measures in the European Union.
 Specifically, this means:

-• By 2030, at least 60% of adults aged 25 to 64 should have participated in an educational programme in the last 12 months.
+• By 2030, at least 60% of adults aged 25 to 64 should have participated in an educational program in the last 12 months.

 Where is the adult education agenda located?